How to feature your Substack newsletter on your Squarespace website

 Final thoughts

-If you're unsure where to start or want some strategic input, feel free to reach out – I’d be happy to discuss your options and help you develop a newsletter strategy that works for you!
+If you're unsure where to start or want strategic guidance to integrate your newsletter in a way that highlights your expertise and supports your professional goals, feel free to reach out .
+I’d be happy to help you develop a newsletter strategy that positions your work with clarity and authority.